How to buy the best double pushchair

 Cons: One child will usually have a restricted view, can be heavy and hard to manoeuvre, you often won’t have much storage space

 Double or twin pushchairs

 These are also known as side-by-side pushchairs and are the most traditional type of double pushchair.
 A very basic model will offer front-facing seats only.
 The seats may recline independently of each other.
 However, if you need a twin pushchair for your newborns, you can get twin travel systems with car seat and carrycot options.

-Examples of this type of pushchair are the Baby Jogger City Mini GT double, the Britax B-Agile double and Bumbleride Indie Twin.
+Examples of this type of pushchair are the Baby Jogger City Mini GT double, the Britax B-Agile double and Babystyle Oyster twin.
 Look for one that isn’t so wide that it won't fit through any doorways (although you will struggle with some narrow doors), yet also has roomy enough seats for your growing children.

 Pros: Both children have the same view and can interact with each other, you should get plenty of storage space in the shopping baskets

 Cons: Are usually quite wide as they have to accommodate two seats side by side, not really an option on public transport, not very versatile if you sometimes only need to transport one child

 Until recently, all convertible pushchairs were a form of inline or tandem pushchair.
 Phil and Teds was one of the first brands to offer this, but there are now lots of options on the market from big brands such as iCandy and Stokke.
 Most also have the option to attach carrycots and car seats.

 Nowadays, you can also buy a convertible side-by-side stroller – such as the Bugaboo Donkey Duo2.
 This expands widthways from a single pushchair with a side basket attachment, to a full double.